Replace the drum brake

 Why is my drum brake squeaking after installation?

 In most cases, the brake cable is too tight.
-Loosen the adjustment nut slightly until the wheel can turn freely.
-The brake should only engage when you pull the brake lever .
+Loosen the adjustment nut slightly, until the wheel can turn freely.
+The brake should not engage until you pull the brake lever .

 My brakes barely work—what could be causing this?